CoretechR/Keybon/README.md

 1. Download the USB bootloader: https://github.com/rogerclarkmelbourne/STM32duino-bootloader

     Connect a USB-to-Serial adapter to the TX/RX pins of your board.
-Close the BOOT1 jumper before appying power.
+Close the BOOT0 jumper before applying power.

     Flash the USB bootloader to the STM32 via the STM32 flasher:  https://www.st.com/en/development-tools/flasher-stm32.html
 2. Install the required Arduino libraries listed in the keybon.ino file